Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Pricing

-Cycle from Laos to Vietnam at Your Own Pace – with a Private Guide
+Cycling individually from Laos to Vietnam at your own pace – with a private guide

 Included

-• Meals: breakfast, lunch and dinner (unless otherwise stated in the itinerary)
+• Meals: breakfast, lunch, dinner (unless otherwise stated in the description)

-• Support vehicle with snacks, drinking water and luggage service
+• Minibus support with snacks, drinking water, luggage

-• Permit for Namkat Park (for hiking and zipline activities)
+• Permit for Namkat park for hiking and ziplines

-• Overnight train to Hanoi in a private sleeper cabin
+• Night train to Hanoi in a private cabin

 Accommodation